 What do you like best about working in this industry?

-What I like best about being a pre/postnatal exercise specialist is working with women who are going through what I’ve been through—we understand and relate to each other better.
-I’ve also found other pre/postnatal experts to be very kind and welcoming and willing to collaborate, which you sometimes don’t find in the fitness industry in general.
+What I like best about being a Prenatal and Postpartum Fitness Specialist is working with women who are going through what I’ve been through—we understand and relate to each other better.
+I’ve also found other prenatal and postpartum experts to be very kind and welcoming and willing to collaborate, which you sometimes don’t find in the fitness industry in general.